Army All-Americans were gifted custom Spurs jerseys and Harden kicks at Army Bowl

 On Wednesday night, UCLA commit and five-star defensive end prospect Jaelen Phillips Tweeted a photo of what appears to be his hotel room bed in San Antonio.
 On the bed is a pair of brand new James Harden Adidas signature shoes and a customized San Antonio Spurs jersey.

-We’re betting that Phillips wasn’t the only star in San Antonio who received those exact gifts from Adidas.
-It seems almost certain that every single athlete on a roster will be walking away from San Antonio with a Spurs jersey and Harden kicks, unless they leave them behind in their room.
+Every player will be walking away from San Antonio with a Spurs jersey and Harden kicks, unless they leave them behind in their room.
 That certainly seems unlikely.

+“We all got custom jerseys.
+And all of us went to the Spurs game Tuesday night,” Stanford commit tight end Colby Parkinson said.
+“Adidas has the best gear.”

 Of course, given the wealth of other Adidas gifts bequeathed on every All-American already this week, they may each need a personal U-Haul just to get it all home.
 Oh, to be a young, talented football player.
 The world is their oyster, and this week it comes on a plate emblazoned with three stripes.